mrk-im/omarchy-highme-theme/README.md

   <img src="theme.png" alt="HighMe Theme Preview">
 </p>

-## Installation
+## Do not install, Installation

-Do not install, testing.
 To install this theme, simply use the `omarchy-theme-install` command:

 ```bash
 omarchy-theme-install https://github.com/mrk-im/omarchy-highme-theme